 Working with the leadership at Columbia University’s School of Journalism, we upgraded the interiors at the historic Pulitzer Hall.

 In 2013 we took over management of a portfolio of projects that was closing its doors.
 The first project, the 115-unit Aurum Condominiums in Harlem, nears completion.

-Loci completes new research and teaching labs at Pace University, and a $21 million Master Plan/Phasing Study for the Sid Jacobson Jewish Community Center.
+Loci completes new research and teaching labs at Pace University, and a $21 million Master Plan/Phasing Study for a JCC on the North Shore of Long Island.

 For the second straight year, we are blessed with beautiful weather on our Harbor Sail.
 Joined by our families, clients, and colleagues on the Schooner America 2.0 yacht we sailed around New York Harbor and watched the sunset behind the Statue of Liberty.

 Ed Jose is promoted to Studio Director and Mark Maljanian AIA joins Loci as its new Design Director.

 TEP Charter School, designed by Loci, opens its doors to its inaugural kindergarten class.